web-goddess/MUGicalNode/README.md

 ### Setup
 * You need to create an S3 bucket to write to.
+* Make sure the region in the lambda matches the one where you set up your DynamoDB table!
 * You need to set up a CloudWatch rule for each city to trigger the lambda to run on a cron schedule.
   * The target should be set to your lambda function.
   * You should configure the input to pass in a constant (JSON text): `{"targetlocation": "Brisbane"}`

 ## /src/MUGicalNode - DEPRECATED